 Who is Peter Nicholson?

 During my secondary school years, I was able to work in hotels and restaurants as a casual, doing everything from a hall porter, bottle shop attendant, bar useful to kitchen assistant.
-I loved every moment of working in the hospitality industry and knew the first time i entered a large hotel kitchen that this was were I wanted to be.
+I loved every moment of working in the hospitality industry and knew the first time i entered a large hotel kitchen that this was where I wanted to be.

-On returning to Australia I worked in Melbourne as a chef at the R.A.C.V.
-Club in the city, then as a emergency casual chef, in order to find a position where I could really put down some roots.
+On returning to Australia, I worked in Melbourne as a chef at the R.A.C.V.
+Club in the city, then as an emergency casual chef, in order to find a position where I could really put down some roots.
 That position presented itself when I became Executive Chef at the Alexandra Club in Collins Street.
-The Alexandra Club is a private club and the sister club to the Melbourne Club.
+The Alexandra Club is a private club and the sister club of the Melbourne Club.
 It was here that I met Dame Elizabeth Murdoch and many other women of note.
 We became firm colleagues over the years, I enjoyed helping with her personal catering needs at the club and occasionally at Cruden Farm.
 I stayed 15 years and enjoyed every day I was there.
 While I was in charge, the food at the Club was very highly regarded.
-One of my signature dishes was the Hot Chocolate Souffle, it was considered the must have dessert, when dinning at the Club.
+One of my signature dishes was the Hot Chocolate Souffle, it was considered the must have dessert, when dining at the Club.
 During those 15 years I also studied part-time at William Angliss College for a Chefs Kitchen Management qualification and then a Diploma in Food Technology.
 Further studies were also completed at R.M.I.T in Small Business Management.

 I have always enjoyed hard work and challenges, so in 2002, I began Nicholson Fine Foods in Yamba N.S.W.
 Yamba is located between two of Australia’s fastest growing markets, Sydney and the Brisbane / Gold Coast region.
-The town is at the mouth of the Clarence River and is famous for its Eastern King Prawn called Yamba Prawns.
-In my opinion they are one of the worlds great eating prawns.
+The town is at the mouth of the Clarence River and is famous for its wild caught Eastern King Prawn called “Yamba Prawns”.
+In my opinion they are one of the world’s greatest eating prawns.